 OK, so it’s technically not a beach, per se: it’s a freshwater pond.
 But what Spring Lake lacks in saltwater spray and seashells it makes up for in family-friendliness, small-town charm and picturesque views.
 Little touches like slides set up in the water and a floating dock just perfect for jumping into the lake will appeal to young and old alike.
 A little swim store likely carries anything you may have forgotten, and the facility also has restrooms, outdoor showers, shady picnic tables and kayak rentals.
 But the best part just may be the penny arcade.
 It’s been lovingly maintained throughout the years and has some of the oldest games in the country.
 Some even take pennies, nickels and dimes.
 It’s a great place to escape the blistering sun for a little bit and feel like a kid again.

-Daily admission is $3 for residents and $6 for non-residents.
+Daily admission is $5 for Burrillville residents and $8 for non-residents.

 What are your picks for the best beaches in Rhode Island?
 Tell us in the comments.